HL7/fhir-consent-management/input/pagecontent/implementation_notes.md

 For example, if System A created a Consent, System A would add a system identifier to the Consent to establish itself as the manager of the Consent.
 This originator identifier is encapsulated using the `manager` extension.
 This attribute denotes to all recipients of the shared Consent what system originated it.
 Thus, when the Consent resource is shared with another system or systems, a relationship between sender and recipient system(s) is formed.

-Consent resources when shared from System to System operationally instantiate a relationship through the creation of a Subscription within the System from which it was received.
+Consent resources, when shared from system to system, operationally instantiate a relationship through the creation of a Subscription within the system from which it was received.

 This is achieved through the use of standard FHIR Subscription operations